All Hail Hallowed Hall at Hall

 So I have to come up with some criteria here.
 Let’s say if a library has a town history room or some similar thing, that’s not good enough.
 They must have either the word “museum” OR have actual exhibits.
 Not just books and maps, but at least one local history exhibit of items and objects.
 And not just art hanging on the wall.
 That seems fair.

 Ellington’s entry into the “is it or is it not” race fits the bill.
-They actually have two exhibits showing at all times, and they change over time.
-Ellington’s lone museum, the Nellie E. McKnight Museum across the street (CTMQ Visit here), lends some items from time to time for the exhibits.
+They actually have two exhibit spaces showing at all times.
+Ellington’s lone museum, the Nellie E. McKnight Museum across the street, lends some items from time to time for the exhibits.

 The Hall Memorial Library opened in 1903 as the town’s first free public library.
 It was a gift to the town from Francis Hall, in honor of his father, Judge John Hall and his brother, Edward Hall, two headmasters of the world renowned Hall School.